adityakishan2018/AboutPrivateProjects/README.md

 There are four main problems that we are trying to solve with the help of this project:
 ### Following are some of the problems in the existing system:
-A cumbersome manual customer feedback collection system, regarding a specific product (in malls and retail stores) is not only time-consuming but also inefficient in approach.
+1) A cumbersome manual customer feedback collection system, regarding a specific product (in malls and retail stores) is not only time-consuming but also inefficient in approach.
-II.
-Since the traditional feedback collection approach involves hiring human resources, large capital investment and human-made errors are inevitable.
+2) Since the traditional feedback collection approach involves hiring human resources, large capital investment and human-made errors are inevitable.
-III.
-Manually feeding the collected feedback for processing and generating insights is again time taking.
+3) Manually feeding the collected feedback for processing and generating insights is again time taking.
-IV.
-Sometimes, to make quick advertising decisions, the current market demands of a targeted gender/age group are required.
+4) Sometimes, to make quick advertising decisions, the current market demands of a targeted gender/age group are required.
 But in most cases, these data analysis processes are scheduled at the month-end.
-V. All the above problems have been easily tackled by the e-commerce platforms like Flipkart and Amazon and they are successfully using the collected data to make appropriate business decisions.
+5) All the above problems have been easily tackled by the e-commerce platforms like Flipkart and Amazon and they are successfully using the collected data to make appropriate business decisions.
 Consequently, consumer products are supplied more on e-commerce platforms compared to physical retail stores and